Wondering how to make prints of your art?

 Marketing Your Art Prints.

-When you’re ready to start selling your prints and other art, there are a few things you can do to make the process easier.
+When you’re ready to start selling your prints and other art, you can do a few things to make the process easier.

 There’s no doubt that Etsy is one of the best places to sell digital drawings: it’s easy-to-use, user-friendly, and does not take more than 5% commission from each sale.